gabrielwillemann/vuepress-theme-material-free/README.md

 }
 ```

-But you can apply custom options this plugin using `configPluginBlog` (in `themeConfig`).
+But you can apply custom options in this plugin using `configPluginBlog` (in `themeConfig`).
 For example, if you want to use sitemap:

 ```js
 // .vuepress/config.js